Six Agritourism Ideas for Native Farmers & Ranchers

 Trade and training programs are a popular agritourism activity, especially with international visitors.
 Urbanites, in particular, are excited to join in activities that many farmers consider “work”.

-Dynamite Hill Farms, located along the shores of Lake Superior in Keweenaw Bay, Wisconsin, is owned by Jerry Gondreaub and Katy Bresette, both members of the Keweenaw Bay Indian Community.
+Dynamite Hill Farms, located along the shores of Lake Superior in Keweenaw Bay, Michigan, is owned by Jerry Jondreau (Keweenaw Bay Indian Community) and Katy Bresette (Red Cliff Band of Lake Superior Chippewa).
 The farm hosts groups and individuals that are interested in learning about traditional Ojibwe food practices.

 “We love it when people visit and we can sit down and take a meal together,” he said.
 “We’re not looking to be anything big.
 As long as my kids are healthy and happy and we have a shelter over our heads, we’re successful.”